timh1203/algorithmDS/frontEndMasters.md

 - https://frontendmasters.com/courses/practical-algorithms/reviewing-optimization/
 - TOPICS: different caching techniques, trade-offs

-- trading time complexity for space complexity
 - we are increasing space complexity to decrease time complexity
-- usually this process is fine when your function calls or operations is expensive
+- usually this process is fine if your function calls or operations are expensive
 - you might hear this as "using a hash table to optimize", this is what they mean

 ---